-Emilie Prot majored in Science Pre-Professional major and minored in Latino Studies.
+Emilie Prot majored in Science Pre-Professional and minored in Latino Studies.
 She is the Regional Medical Director at Texas Department of State Health Services.

 Career Field: Law

-Nicholas Guzman majored in Political Science Major with a minor Latino Studies.
+Nicholas Guzman majored in Political Science with a minor Latino Studies.
 He is an Attorney at Drinker Bittle, a Baltimore law firm.

 Career Field: Nonprofit

-Prisma Garcia majored in Science-Business and with a minor in Latino Studies.
+Prisma Garcia majored in Science-Business with a minor in Latino Studies.
 She is the Director of Capacity Building at Social Venture Partners Dallas.